bibekanandadatta/Abaqus-UEL-Hyperelasticity/README.md

 ## Description of the repository

 All the source codes are located in the `src` subdirectory and the Abaqus test cases are located in the `tests` subdirectory.
 The documentations are available in the `docs` subdirectory.
-Compiling the source code requires the LAPACK library from the Intel oneMKL package.
-See below for the details.

 |   File name   |  Description  |
 | ----------    | ------------  |